The Bubbly Wiki

 Freddie watched the cloud disappear across the skyline before shuffling back into their house and shutting the door.
 They opened the indiscreet box, and contemplated the contents.
 Then they pulled it out, and gave the sword a few experimental swishes.
 It was still covered in foam to keep it from cutting through the cardboard.
 The handle gleamed with silver filigree.

-wow this took like six months and ended up a lot longer than i intended and i’m not even sure if i answered the question you were asking1
+wow this took like six months and ended up a lot longer than i intended and i'm not even sure if i answered the question you were asking

 i am ignoring literally everything from canon because canon says that every single company owned by wayne enterprises is called Wayne Insert-Industry-Name-Here and that's dumb as all hell and i hate it. also i made the company founding contemporary with famous olde rich people like the rockefellers and whatnot because Old Money. i'll put dates on some of these but on some of them (like when we're getting real granular) i just cannot be fucked to bother. let's also agree that there are a bunch of things that are technically subsidiaries but which are actually the exact same goddamn thing just slightly altered because it's in a different state or something, which i don't need to list.